Walking with Dinosaurs

 - "Cruel Sea".
 Just..."Cruel Sea".
 It's not surprising if it didn't make a whole lot of people not want to go anywhere near any coastlines for a while... in particular, that part where the bitten-off Opthalmosaurus tail slowly sinks to the sea floor is what did it for many people.

-- Liopleurodon is the definition of a Sea Monster, managing to make the shark from Jaws look like a sardine in comparison.
+- Liopleurodon appeared for many like the definition of a Sea Monster, even managing to make the shark from Jaws look like a sardine in comparison.
 Its size in the series may have been greatly exaggerated (Liopleurodon is actually 20 feet long, but the show depicted it as big as 75 feet long), but that still doesn't make it any less scary: in fact, you could probably say that the size exaggeration was actually intentional).

 - It doesn't help that his design makes him look as though he has a perpetual Slasher Smile.